shaopei/conversation_transcriber/README.md

    - Check token permissions and quotas

 3. **Memory issues with large files**
-   - Use `--no-clean` to reduce memory usage
+   - Use `--no-refine` to reduce memory usage
    - Process files individually instead of batch

 4. **Timeout errors**
-   - Use `--no-clean` for faster processing
+   - Use `--no-refine` for faster processing
    - Check internet connection for API calls

 ### 📋 Log Files